 - soil sampling for nematode counts.

-Agricultural role players like the members of the South African Soil Survey Organisation (SASSO), the ARC, and your nearest agricultural college, Provincial Department of Agriculture or university will be able to help you with soil sampling.
+Agricultural role players like the members of the South African Soil Survey Organisation (SASSO), the Agricultural Research Council (ARC), and your nearest agricultural college, Provincial Department of Agriculture or university will be able to help you with soil sampling.

 |“To be a successful farmer, one must first know the nature of the soil,” wrote Xenophon (400 BC).
 Photo used courtesy of Helen Gordon, WWF SA